All the best experiences

 66 North

-The 66 North, locally known as 66 Norður, is an iconic shop for outdoor clothing.
+66 North, locally known as 66 Nordur, is an iconic shop for outdoor clothing.
 You can buy weatherproof jackets, pants, and weather accessories like hats from the Icelandic store.

-The famous Blue Lagoon geothermal spa sells renowned skincare products.
-Bring mud masks and serums made from silica, algae, and minerals back home with you, which share the skincare benefits of the lagoon's blue waters.
+The famous Blue Lagoon geothermal spa sells renowned skincare products at Blue Lagoon Skincare.
+Return home with mud masks and serums that share the skincare benefits of the lagoon's blue waters through silica, algae, and minerals.

 Elko